 4. Family History

-Genetic factors also play a major role in cholesterol levels, especially a family history of high cholesterol.
+Genetic factors can also be one of the major reasons for high cholesterol levels, especially a family history of high cholesterol.
 Such a condition is known as familial hypercholesterolemia.
 It causes LDL to be high even when you follow a healthy lifestyle.

 Controlling Or Preventing A Rise In Cholesterol